A brief introduction to AI governance: A model developer's guide

 AI Governance & Assurance

-Building and deploying strong, robust artificial intelligence (AI) and machine learning (ML) models is complex, challenging work on its own.
-If you are like many Data Science and Machine Learning leaders that I have spoken to lately, you are having conversations with other teams about governance of your systems.
+Building and deploying strong, robust artificial intelligence (AI) models is complex, challenging work on its own.
+If you are like many data science and engineering leaders that I have spoken to lately, you are having conversations with other teams about governance of your systems.

 It's hard to do that and do your job of getting models into production.
 So let's talk about what you can do as a technical organization to make AI governance easier both for your team and your business partners, who are key stakeholders in the governance process.